-The SCMSAC PSP places Aboriginal and Torres Strait Islander children/young people in the care of an Aboriginal and Torres Strait Islander Foster Carers/families.
+The SCMSAC PSP places Aboriginal and Torres Strait Islander children/young people in the care of authorised foster and kinship carers.
 Placement occurs after training, assessments and relevant checks on the applicants are complete.

 PSP Agency Caseworkers understand how difficult being a Foster Carer can be.
 Caseworker's support Carers in many ways, especially when the child/young person has difficult behaviour.